nproellochs/SentimentDictionaries/README.md

 SentimentDictionaries
 =====================

-**SentimentDictionaries** is an R package containing dictionaries for sentiment analysis of movie reviews and financial filings.
+**SentimentDictionaries** contains dictionaries for sentiment analysis of movie reviews and financial filings.

 Overview
 --------

-This package provides domain-specific dictionaries for sentiment analysis in R. Each dictionary consists of words that statistically feature a positive or negative polarity in movie reviews or financial filings The dictionaries are extracted from two different corpora, namely, IMDb movie reviews and U.S. regulated Form 8-K filings Details are available from the following reference.
+This package provides domain-specific dictionaries for sentiment analysis.
+Each dictionary consists of words that statistically feature a positive or negative polarity in movie reviews or financial filings The dictionaries are extracted from two different corpora, namely, IMDb movie reviews and U.S. regulated Form 8-K filings.
+Details are available from the following reference.

 -   Proellochs, Feuerriegel and Neumann (2015): Generating Domain-Specific Dictionaries Using Bayesian Learning, Proceedings of the 23rd European Conference on Information Systems (ECIS 2015), Muenster, Germany.
 [DOI: 10.2139/ssrn.2522884](https://dx.doi.org/10.2139/ssrn.2522884)